These are some of my favorite places to go online. If you like them, great. If you don't, too bad. I like them and if you're

 CD Universe's movie section

-is where we buy a lot of our DVDs: "Mystery!" and "Mythbusters", to old movies and BritComs.
+is where we buy a lot of our DVDs: "Mystery!" to "NCIS" and BritComs.
 You'll find it

 here at great prices.
 Check here before buying elsewhere.